-- Dimensions.
-Similar to the document size preset pop-up in the Crop tool's Options Bar (see page 220), Dimensions lets you size your image to common paper and photographic print sizes, as well as any custom sizes you have created via the Custom Document Size Presets window.
+• Dimensions.
+Similar to the document size preset pop-up in the Crop tool's Options Bar (see page 230), Dimensions lets you size your image to common paper and photographic print sizes, as well as any custom sizes you have created via the Custom Document Size Presets window.
 When you chose an option from the Common Sizes popup, Resize will open the Crop tool, so you can crop your image to the appropriate paper size.

-- Dimensions

-Long Edge

-Short Edge

-Width

-Height

-Megapixels

-Percentage

-The 'Resize to' pop-up menta.

 - Long Edge and Short Edge.
 These options are useful when you want to lock one edge to a specific length or width and don't care about the sizing of the other edge.
 Simply choose which option is the important one for your photos, and enter the desired amount in pixels, inches, centimeters or millimeters.
-These options can be helpful when batch-processing a group of photos that have different orientations, and you want them all to have the same dimension on the long or short edge.

-- Width and Height.
-Using this option will scale the current image based on your choice of either the width or the height metric.

-- Megapixels.
-Scales the current image to a specific megapixel count.
+These options can be helpful when batch-processing a group of photos that have different orientations, and you want them all to have the same dimension on the long or short edge. - Width and Height.
+Using this option will scale the current image based on your choice of either the width or the height metric. - Megapixels.
+Scales the current image to a specific megapixel count. - Percentage.

-- Percentage.
 This option enlarges or reduces the size of the exported images based on specific percentages.
 Numbers below 100 will reduce the image, while those above 100 will enlarge the image.

 All of the options in the 'Resize to' menu include a Resolution section, represented either as pixels/inch or pixels/cm.
 To the right of the field is a popup menu with common settings for various printers and other output formats.
-(See "How Much Resolution Do I Need?" on page 233 for more information on choosing the proper resolution and sizing for your photos.)
+(See "How Much Resolution Do I Need?" on page 243 for more information on choosing the proper resolution and sizing for your photos.)